aneldev/dyna-queue-handler/readme.md

 ## start(): void

-Start the processing of the jobs.
+Start running jobs.
 The default configuration has the `autoStart: true` so is not required to call it.

 ## stop(): void

-Stops the processing of the jobs.
+Will stop running jobs.

 ## addJob<TData>(data?: TData, priority: number = 1): Promise<void>